 Here are 10 iconic, history-making examples of Chicago architecture, and the many reasons why you should pay them a visit.

-Architects: David Burnham & John Root/Frank Lloyd Wright
+Architects: Daniel Burnham & John Root/Frank Lloyd Wright

 Reasons to visit: On the National Register of Historic Places and designated a Chicago Landmark in 1972, The Rookery is located in Chicago’s downtown Financial District.
 It was constructed during a transitional period in architectural history, using both load-bearing masonry and a skeletal frame, which are distinguishing elements of the Chicago School of Architecture.
 Frank Lloyd Wright redesigned the striking two-story skylit lobby in 1905-1907, recasting it in his signature Prairie style.
 Wright's work on The Rookery is his only work on any building within the downtown cityscape.